saintedlama/passport-local-mongoose/README.md

 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!

+#### Error Messages
+Override default error messages by setting options.errorMessages.

+* MissingPasswordError  'No password was given'
+* AttemptTooSoonError 'Account is currently locked.
+Try again later'
+* TooManyAttemptsError 'Account locked due to too many failed login attempts'
+* NoSaltValueStoredError 'Authentication not possible.
+No salt value stored'
+* IncorrectPasswordError 'Password or username are incorrect'
+* IncorrectUsernameError 'Password or username are incorrect'
+* MissingUsernameError 'No username was given'
+* UserExistsError 'A user with the given username is already registered'

 ### Hash Algorithm
 Passport-Local Mongoose use the pbkdf2 algorithm of the node crypto library.
 [Pbkdf2](http://en.wikipedia.org/wiki/PBKDF2) was chosen because platform independent